-The four concepts of social worthwhileness, subsidy independence, private profitability, and self-sustainability are distinct (Schreiner, 1997).
+The four concepts of social worthwhileness, subsidy independence, private profitability, and self-sustainability are distinct (Schreiner 1997).
 A socially worthwhile DFI has social benefits that exceed costs in present-value terms.
 A subsidy-independent DFI could pay the social opportunity cost of public funds and still show a profit.
 A privately profitable DFI could pay the private opportunity cost of all funds and still show a profit.
 A self-sustainable DFI could meet its goals now and in the long term.

 Social worthwhileness matters because public support for DFIs aims to improve social welfare.
 Subsidy independence matters because, if customers benefit from a DFI and if there are no external social costs, then zero social cost implies social worthwhileness.
-Private profitability matters because, if public funds are limited, then DFIs will be few and small unless private investors use their own funds to buy DFIs or to start new ones from scratch.
+Private profitability matters because if public funds are limited then DFIs will be few and small unless private investors use their own funds to buy DFIs or to start new ones from scratch.
 Finally, self-sustainability matters because society cares about improved welfare both now and in the future.

 Subsidy independence is necessary and sufficient for private profitability only if the social opportunity cost equals or exceeds the private opportunity cost.
 Private profitability is needed, however, for self-sustainability.
-Privately profitable DFIs may also improve social welfare more than subsidy-dependent DFIs (Schreiner, 1999a; Mosley and Hulme, 1998; Chaves and Gonzalez-Vega, 1996; Rosenberg, 1996; Yaron, 1994).
-Privately profitable DFIs may also attract private funds and thus produce more development finance at less cost to the public purse (Rosenberg, 1994).
+Privately profitable DFIs may also improve social welfare more than subsidy-dependent DFIs (Schreiner 1999a; Mosley and Hulme 1998; Chaves and Gonzalez-Vega 1996; Rosenberg 1996; Yaron 1994).
+Privately profitable DFIs may also attract private funds and thus produce more development finance at less cost to the public purse (Rosenberg 1994).

 While private profitability is needed for self-sustainability, it does not guarantee it.
-Self-sustainability also requires a host of other non-financial qualities such as organizational strength, efficient technology, a consistent structure of incentives to give stakeholders reasons to act in the interests of the mission of the DFI, and rules that build-in flexibility to adjust through time (Schmidt, 1997; Schreiner, 1995).
-An investor-whether public or private-that contemplates the purchase of a DFI should check more than just past financial performance because future success depends greatly on intangible, non-financial assets.
-The NPCs complements the SDI.
-To match the practice of the SDI, the NPCs adds financial flows from society to the DFI and subtracts financial flows from the DFI to society, so the NPCs is the negative of Net Present Value, a basic yardstick in finance and economics.
+Self-sustainability also requires a host of other nonfinancial qualities such as organizational strength, efficient technology, a consistent structure of incentives to give stakeholders reasons to act in the interests of the mission of the DFI, and rules that build in flexibility to adjust through time (Schmidt 1997; Schreiner 1995).
+An investor-whether public or private-that contemplates the purchase of a DFI should check more than just past financial performance because future success depends greatly on intangible, nonfinancial assets.

-Both Net Present Value and the NPCs answer the same questions and are derived from standard benefit-cost theory (Gittinger, 1982).
+Both Net Present Value and the NPC_S answer the same questions and are derived from standard benefit-cost theory (Gittinger 1982).
 The two measures have the same magnitude and opposite signs.
-If customers get more benefits than costs and if non-customers do not bear any costs, then a DFI started from scratch that is equivalent to a DFI with a negative NPCs would be expected to be a good social investment.
-Likewise, a DFI with a negative NPCs seen from now on is a good social investment from now on.
+If customers get more benefits than costs and if noncustomers do not bear any costs, then a DFI started from scratch that is equivalent to a DFI with a negative NPC_S would be expected to be a good social investment.
+Likewise, a DFI with a negative NPC_S seen from now on is a good social investment from now on.

-Wise use of the NPCs recognizes three facts.
-First, the NPCs is not just the sum of SDIs through a span of years.
-Second, a negative NPCs as seen from now on does not necessarily imply a negative NPCs as seen from birth.
+Wise use of the NPC ${\rm S}$ recognizes three facts.
+First, the NPC ${\rm S}$ is not just the sum of SDIs through a span of years.
+Second, a negative NPC ${\rm S}$ as seen from now on does not necessarily imply a negative NPC ${\rm S}$ as seen from birth.
 Because past costs are sunk, public support for a DFI from now on may make sense even though it would not have made sense had future performance been known at the time of birth.
-Third, the NPCs ignores benefits and costs to non-customers.
-If these benefits exceed these costs, then a DFI with a positive NPCs (or a positive SDI) could still be a good use of public funds.
-The analysis of the performance of a public DFI can still take externalities into account, if data are available or inexpensive to collect, relative to the gain in the precision of the overall measurement of benefits and costs.
+Third, the NPC ${\rm S}$ ignores benefits and costs to noncustomers.
+If these benefits exceed these costs, then a DFI with a positive NPC ${\rm S}$ (or a positive SDI) could still be a good use of public funds.